UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 PDM-0 | Startup CAN message | The PDM must transmit a startup message over CAN on boot.
+PDM-21 | State CAN message | The PDM must transmit its state at 100Hz.
 PDM-1 | Heartbeat sending | The PDM must transmit a heartbeat over CAN at 100Hz.
 PDM-2 | Heartbeat receiving | The PDM must throw an AIR shutdown fault once it does not receive three consecutive BMS heartbeats.
 PDM-3 | 18650 overvoltage handling | When the 24V systems are powered by the 18650s and the OV_FAULT GPIO is low (18650 overvoltage fault condition), the PDM must throw an AIR shutdown fault.
 PDM-4 | 18650 charge fault handling | When the CHRG_FAULT GPIO is low (18650s charge fault condition), the PDM must throw a non-critical fault.
 PDM-5 | Boost controller fault handling | When the PGOOD GPIO is low (boost controller fault condition), the PDM must throw a non-critical fault.
 PDM-6 | Voltage sense rationality checks | The PDM must run voltage rationality checks at 1kHz on the following inputs, throwing a non-critical fault if a rationality check fails: <br/> - VBAT_SENSE: min =  6V, max = 8.5V. <br/> - 24V_AUX_SENSE: min = 22V, max = 26V. <br/> - 24V_ACC_SENSE: min = 22V, max = 26V.
+PDM-11 | Current sensing | The PDM must log all e-fuse currents over CAN at 1Hz.
+This involves, for each e-fuse (and its corresponding channel): <br/> 1.
+Waiting for a falling edge on the SYNC pin. <br/> 2.
+Reading the CSNS pin and converting it to a current.
+PDM-12 | E-fuse fail-safe mode | The PDM must check if it cannot communicate with an e-fuse over SPI, or if the PDM regains SPI communication with an e-fuse and detects it in fail-safe mode, at 1kHz.
+If either of these cases are true: <br/> - The PDM must throw a non-critical fault. <br/> - If the PDM has re-gained SPI communication, the PDM must put the e-fuse back into normal mode over SPI.
+PDM-13 | E-fuse fault mode | The PDM must check if each e-fuse enters fault mode at 1kHz over SPI.
+The PDM must throw a motor shutdown or non-critical fault over CAN depending on the e-fuse in the fault state: <br/> - AUX 1: Non-critical. <br/> - AUX 2: Non-critical. <br/> - Drive Inverter Left: Non-critical. <br/> - Drive Inverter Right: Non-critical. <br/> - Energy Meter: Motor. <br/> - CAN: Motor. <br/> - AIR SHDN: Motor.
+PDM-14 | E-fuse fault delatching | After an e-fuse has faulted and completed its auto-retry sequence, the PDM must make three attempts to delatch the fault over SPI and wait 1s in between attempts.
+If the e-fuse's fault is cleared, clear the corresponding fault over CAN.

 ### PDM Init State <a name="PDM_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)